Article updated on December 23, 2019.

 - Test, test, test!

-Even once you’ve implemented all the above tips and are convinced you’ve got the best CTA on the Web today, you can’t really know until you test your creation.
+Once you’ve implemented all the above tips and are convinced you’ve got the best CTA on the Web today, you can’t really know until you test your creation.
 Use A/B and multivariate testing to evaluate how changes to your CTA affect conversion rates.
-Try different messages, offers, colors, designs, placements, etc. until you home in on the most effective combinations.
+Try different messages, offers, colors, designs, placements, etc. until you find the most effective combinations.
 In many cases, even small changes can have dramatic impact on conversion rates.